Is This Iconic Harry Potter Character The Crown’s Next Queen?

 With our TVs still warm from bingeing The Crown season 3, Netflix may already be putting together a new cast.
 While Olivia Colman, Helena Bonham Carter, and the rest of the next-gen cast we got to know these past ten episodes (replacing seasons 1 and 2 leads Claire Foy and Vanessa Kirby, among others) are full steam ahead on season 4, Deadline reports that Netflix is mulling over replacements for seasons 5 and 6.
 In fact, the outlet claims we may already have a new Queen: Harry Potter’s Imelda Staunton.

 Deadline says the actress, who notably played the evil Professor Umbridge in the magical movie franchise, is in talks to replace newcomer Olivia Colman come season 5.
-Staunton certainly has an impressive resume, having appeared in everything from Shakespeare In Love to Paddington to the recent Downton Abbey movie.
+Staunton certainly has an impressive CV, having appeared in everything from Shakespeare In Love to Paddington to the recent Downton Abbey movie.
+She also won an Oscar nomination for her harrowing performance in Vera Drake.
 She well and truly may be the only English actress beloved enough to take the torch from Colman (who we thankfully still have at least one more season with).

 Advertisement